GothenburgBitFactory/tw.org/content/docs/using_dates.md

 Many people do not like to look at long task lists, finding them daunting, or just distracting.
 You can add a `wait` date to a task, which has the effect of hiding the task from you until that date.
-In our example, Alice\'s birthday isn\'t close yet, so we applied a `scheduled` date to indicate that we should not begin the task yet, as it is not ready.
+In our example, Alice's birthday isn't close yet, so we applied a `scheduled` date to indicate that we should not begin the task yet, as it is not ready.
-Now let\'s add a `wait` date to the task:
+Now let's add a `wait` date to the task:

     $ task add Send Alice a birthday card \
                due:2016-11-08 \